 Formula Tab

-You can create the calculation formula for your Calculation Region using numeric-based Region values, hard-coded numbers and operations.
+You can create the calculation formula in the Formula tab using numeric-based Region values, hard-coded numbers and operations.

 A. Use zero in calculations if the region is empty - This option allows a value of 0 to be used in a different calculation if no data was entered.
 For example, if this Calculation Region is used in a formula for another Calculation Region, the result of that Calculation would be displayed even if no value was entered in this Calculation Region.
 This is checked by default.

 B. Select a region name to use in calculation - Displays all valid Regions available in your Form.
 You can double click on a Region name, for example "Page1@Numeric1", to automatically insert that Region into your formula.
-The Page# refers to the Form Page number for the Region, while the @ is used to designate the specific Region.
-You can select a specific page from the list of the left to narrow down the list of Region names.
+The Page# refers to the Form Page number for the Region, while the @ is used to designate the specific Region name.
+Select a specific page from the list of the left to narrow down the list of Region names.

-C. Operators - You can click on the available operator to automatically insert it into your formula.
+C. Operators - You can click on any of the available operator to automatically insert it into your formula.

 E. Validate - Click on the Validate button to check your formula.
 You will be able to enter test values and make sure you get the expected result.